h1w/proxy-pool/README.md

 ## Systemd Services
 ##### _Replace in all services "/home/bpqvg/Dev/" on your path for working directory_
-- systemctl --user daemon-reload (after coppying services to ${HOME}/.config/systemd/user/)
+- systemctl daemon-reload (after coppying services to ${HOME}/.config/systemd/user/)
-- systemctl --user enable --now proxy-pool-* (enable all services)
+- systemctl enable --now proxy-pool-* (enable all services)
-- #systemctl --user list-timers (you can look at systemd timers)
+- #systemctl list-timers (you can look at systemd timers)

 ## License
 ##### _MIT License_